Is anti-Trump furor papering over Democrats' working-class woes?

 Put him in charge, Minnesota Rep. Keith Ellison pledged, and "We will be asking Democrats all over the country, 'Bring coffee to the marches.
 Be in the marches yourself.
 Carry a sign.' "

-As for those blue-collar voters who so brutally rejected Democrats in November -- well, bringing them back into the party is also a priority for those vying to lead the party.
+As for those white rural and exurban voters who so brutally rejected Democrats in November -- well, bringing them back into the fold is also a priority for those vying to lead the party.

 If the base allows it.